 “I think I must’ve always been a Unitarian.”

 Newcomers often tell us these things after walking through our doors and attending a few services and events.
-At the Unitarian Church of Vancouver, people find a community, a spiritual home, a place of support and caring, as well as plenty of intellectual and spiritual stimulation and challenge.
+We hope that you too will find a community, a spiritual home, a place of support and caring, as well as plenty of intellectual and spiritual stimulation and challenge.

 What makes this happen?